molgenis/molgenis/docs/quickstart/guide-quickstart.md

 Congratulations!
 You have now deployed MOLGENIS either locally or on a server, and you have made the first steps on getting your data into the MOLGENIS database.
 Play around a bit with the different data explorer filters to get a feel on how MOLGENIS works.

 Of course, simply uploading and showing data is not the only thing you can do with the MOLGENIS software.
 In the following MOLGENIS step-by-step section, we will take you from being a simple user, and teach you on how to be an expert.

-# What is next?

-## Download & install

-You can download and install MOLGENIS for free.
-See [Download & Install guide](../documentation/install)

-## Request cloud installation

-We host MOLGENIS for our partners.
-Email m.a.swertz@rug.nl for more information.

-## Become a MOLGENIS guru
+## Running your own MOLGENIS

-You can use the [Documentation](../documentation) to become a MOLGENIS guru.
-Or you can see whether you are interested in [MOLGENIS compute](../compute).
+You can run MOLGENIS on you local machine or on your own linux server.

+Either you run it in [Maven cargo](./guide-cargo.md), in a local [Tomcat webserver](./guide-tomcat.md), or you [clone the code](./guide-local-compile.md) from GitHub and compile it to start developing